-- Prospectus of the thesis containing a discussion of the intended subject, provisional outline, a literature survey, a schedule of research and writing the thesis over the fall and winter terms of the third year, and provisional bibliography - Must be approved by April 30 of the second year. - The completed thesis must be submitted by March 15 of the third year.
+- The thesis proposal contains a discussion of the intended subject, a provisional outline, a literature survey, a schedule of research and writing the thesis over the fall and winter terms of the third year, and provisional bibliography - Must be approved by April 30 of the second year. - The completed thesis must be submitted by March 15 of the third year.